 Fonterra holds consent 5015 to dam an unnamed stream which passes through the accessway gully for stream flow control and marine outfall pipeline installation purposes.
 The unnamed stream is dammed approximately 700 m from the cliff edge to create a pond.
 This consent was issued by the Council in 1996 under Section 87(e) of the RMA.
-It is due to expire in June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.

 Fonterra holds consent 5017 to cover the drainage and excavation of the bed of the unnamed stream and the use of that bed to erect, place, use and maintain outfall and stream diversion pipeline associated structures.
 This consent was issued by the Council in 1996 under Section 87(e) of the RMA.
-It is due to expire in June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.